runtimeverification/k/tutorial/1_k/2_imp/lesson_4/README.md

 were defined in IMP-SYNTAX.

 The rules for the arithmetic and Boolean constructs are self-explanatory.
-Note, however, that in all rules except those for && we inserted dynamic checks for the variable sorts.
+Note, however, that K will infer the correct sorts of all the variables in these rules, because of they appear as arguments of the builtin operations (`_+Int_`, etc.).
+Moreover, the inferred sorts will be enforced dynamically.
 Indeed, we do not want to apply the rule for addition, for example, when the two arguments are not integers.
-In the rules for `&&`, we prefer not to add the dynamic check `B:BExp`, for two reasons.
-First, it can be shown that whenever any of these rules apply, `B` will indeed be a `BExp`; that's because there is no rule that can touch such a `B` (this will become clearer shortly, when we discuss the first step of configuration abstraction).
-Second, since we know that `B` will be a `BExp` anyway, we can save the time it takes to check its sort; such times may look minor, but they accumulate, so in general we try to avoid run-time checks as much as possible.
+In the rules for `&&`, although we prefer to not do it here for simplicity, we could have eliminated the dynamic check by replacing `B` (and similarly for `_`) with `B:K`, for two reasons.
+First, it can be shown that whenever any of these rules apply, `B` will be a `BExp` anyway; that's because there is no rule that can touch such a `B` (this will become clearer shortly, when we discuss the first step of configuration abstraction).
+Second, since we know that `B` will be a `BExp` anyway, we can save the time it takes to check its sort; such times may look minor, but they accumulate, so some designers may prefer to avoid run-time checks whenever possible.

 The block rules are trivial.
 However, the rule for non-empty blocks works only because we do not have local variable declarations in IMP.
 We will have